Donation Essentials Blog

 Leave a Legacy of Love

-Now that you know all major religions support donation and transplantation, we encourage you to learn more about your faith’s stance on organ donation and consider signing up as a donor.
-You can sign-up anytime online at Donate Life Colorado or Donate Life Wyoming.
-Once you’ve signed up, share your decision with your loved ones and others in your faith community.
-One good deed deserves another.
+We encourage you to learn more about your faith’s stance on organ donation and consider signing up as a donor.
+You can sign up anytime online at Donate Life Colorado or Donate Life Wyoming.
+Once you’ve registered, share your decision with your loved ones and others in your faith community.